 This command is provided to let you debug configuration options without launching instances.
 In addition to the output produced at command line/in the log, you will find a pdf diagram of the topology you specify, annotated with information about the workloads, hardware configurations, and abstract host mappings for each simulation (and optionally, switch) in your design.
 These diagrams are located in firesim/deploy/generated-topology-diagrams/, named after your topology.

-Here is an example of such a diagram (click to expand/zoom):
+Here is an example of such a diagram (click to expand/zoom, it will likely be illegible without expanding):

 Fig. 1: Example diagram for an 8-node cluster with one ToR switch